Causes of Concrete Deterioration in

 Chlorides:

-If chloride makes its way through the surface and to the steel via pores, it can lead to the breakdown of the layer of the steel which is responsible for protection from corrosion.
+If chloride makes its way through the surface and to the steel, it can lead to the breakdown of the layer of the steel, which is responsible for protection from corrosion.

 Water:

-Water, regardless of temperature, can be the cause of cathodic corrosion when it is able to interact directly with embedded steel.
+Water, regardless of temperature, can cause cathodic corrosion if it is able to interact directly with embedded steel.

 When water is able to react with oxygen to form hydroxyl ions in the vicinity of the steel matrix, corrosion proceeds.